 You prefer cremation.
 Cremation simply quickens the whole process of decomposition.
 The body will still convert from carbon to CO2.
 Our bodies are a source of CO2 throughout our whole lives.
 The foods we eat provide the body with matter and energy and what we don’t need is turned into waste gas.
 Solid and liquid waste is turned into CO2 by bacteria in the soil or by solid waste processing facilities.
 So alive or dead we contribute CO2 that nourishes plant life on the earth.
 The question is how we should make our contribution to the ongoing life of the planet when we are no longer alive.

-Of course, we are created in the image of God and are deserving of honor and respect.
+Of course, we are created in the image of God and our bodies are deserving of honor and respect.
 This honor and respect has been accorded the body by means of elaborate funeral rites.
 Burial practices are probably the oldest human or humanoid rituals.
 There is archaeological evidence of elaborate Neanderthal burials 28,000 years ago!
 Human beings have lovingly prepared their dead for burial and made provision to keep the body intact as long as possible, unless cremation was practiced.
 But there were more reasons for cremation than simply the practical disposal of the corpse.
-Among the Hindus the body was burned to encourage the soul to move on to its next incarnation.
-The Egyptians, on the other hand, wanted the soul to find its body.
+Among the Hindus the body was burned to encourage the soul to move on to its next incarnation—to find another body.
+The Egyptians, on the other hand, wanted the soul to find its own body.
 So they went through elaborate means to preserve the body.

 Christians followed the Jewish practice of burial, mostly because it was a symbol of the resurrection of the body.
 Greeks and Romans, on the other hand, practiced cremation.
 Perhaps as a result of Christian influence burial became more common in the later Roman Empire.
 Burial has remained the normative Christian practice down through the centuries.